Setting Powder Vs. Setting Spray: Which One Is Your Best Bet?

-- It reduces shine for a long-lasting, matte look.
+- It reduces shine for a long-lasting or semi-matte look.

-- It can be translucent or slightly tinted to sit well with your skin tone.
+- It can be translucent or barely shiny to keep the natural skin texture or slightly tinted to sit well with your skin tone.

 - Setting powder also creates a smooth canvas for a flawless and hassle-free application of other products.

 All in all, if you want a matte, airbrushed finish, setting powder should be your go-to product.
-It is better suited for oily skin or if you have issues of creasing/cracking.
+It is better suited for normal and oily skin or if you have issues of creasing/cracking.

 - Go for a setting powder that contains ingredients, such as cornstarch, silica, and mica, as these are especially good for oily skin.